-From left to right: Dregs, Baron Laveau, Foul Ole Ron (currently a prisoner of Crazy Legs Cuccinni) and Scraps.
+From left to right: Dregs, Baron Laveau (as in 'toilet water'), Foul Ole Ron (currently a prisoner of Crazy Legs Cuccinni) and Scraps.

 The three Ghouls (from Mantic) were painted very hastily, just bleached bone with a Reikland Fleshshade wash.
 The plan is to go back to them ASAP and at least give them different colour clothing, the poor sods.
 In every game I only ever managed to roll for one ghoul... cursed dice I tell ye.

 One more ganger, Slug, is missing from the line-up as he's currently undergoing surgery to add some eyestalks.